JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-02-How-Python-defaultdict-made-my-day.md

     }
 }
 ```
-Seems quite simple, but what was my API response code (json below)?
+Seems quite simple, but what was my API response code (JSON below)?
 It's only some part of structure above.
 I hope you will get the point.
-The main difference is type on dict in "tree" list.
+The main difference is type on dict in “tree” list.
 You can see that *three* is representing some folder and *blob* is some file.
-First thing is to filter this list, next is to know folder structure for every file (blob here), and we will use a "path" for that 🤷‍♀️.
-Let's do it simple. `` path_list = file['path'].split('/') `` .
+First thing is to filter this list, next is to know folder structure for every file (blob here), and we will use a “path” for that 🤷‍♀️.
+Let's do it simple. `` path_list = file['path'].split('/') ``.

 ```json
 {